 O’Connell’s Beard Street Pier was once home to the Trolley Museum.
 Red Hook resident Bob Diamond started the small museum in the 1990s with the intention of linking the neighborhood to Carroll Gardens once again.
 He received $210,000 through the federal Intermodal Surface Transportation Equity Act (ISTEA), in 1996, and started constructing the project but he experienced financial troubles and the project's future is uncertain.

 The main neighborhood attraction is the Waterfront Museum located in the Lehigh Valley Barge No. 79, a wooden-covered cargo barge.
-The barge is the only surviving example of its kind and is anchored at anchored at Pier 44 off Conover Street.
+The barge is the only surviving example of its kind and is anchored at Pier 44 off Conover Street.
 The museum sponsors educational programs, circus acts and a sunset music series.
 It is available for rental and hosts a variety of events.
 What makes the location so wonderful are the fantastic sunsets and amazing waterfront views.

 One can only marvel at Red Hook reinventing itself.
-New residents of "the back" are in awe of the inspirational views of the Statue of Liberty while others enjoy the newly renovated library and commend the opening of the new Independence Savings Bank.
+New residents of "the back" are in awe of the inspirational views of the Statue of Liberty while others enjoy the newly renovated library and commend the opening of Independence Savings Bank, now Santander Bank.
 From the creation of many community gardens to the recent renovation of an Olympic size swimming pool, this neighborhood is on a rebound.
 Red Hook is beginning to enjoy the success of its neighbors in Carroll Gardens and Gowanus.
 Propelled by a community spirit that will fight for positive change, new investment and residents and the investment by business, Red Hook is once again becoming a favorite Brooklyn neighborhood.